-“Serve just one slice with after dinner coffee or serve as a delightfully crisp biscuit with ice-cream.”
+“Serve just one slice with after-dinner coffee or as a delightfully crisp biscuit with ice-cream.”

 Almond Bread is a biscuit of Italian origin: biscotto (singular), biscotti (plural).
 In English, biscotto means “twice cooked”.
 Almond Bread is cooked twice!

 The meringue and flour mixture, to which whole almonds are added, is baked as a loaf, wrapped and stored for a few days for it to mature and soften.
 Then it is cut into wafer-thin slices and the slices re-baked very slowly.
 The result is a super-crisp, not-too-sweet, nutty biscuit.

 The recipe I use comes from The Australian Women’s Weekly Cookbook, a recipe book dating from the 1970s.
 It’s an old book, but still a good one!

-Because I like to make 4-6 gift packs of Almond Bread, I always DOUBLE the recipe.
+Because I like to make 4-6 gift packs of Almond Bread, I always double the recipe.
 It’s easily doubled, and works just the same.
-In the slideshow photographs (at the end of this post), I doubled the recipe.

-Give it a try this Christmas!
+Why not give it a try this Christmas?
 I’m sure your friends and family will love Almond Bread too.

 A special Christmas treat